bernardpeh/practical-symfony-3/manuscript/Chapter_16.md

 You might have heard of using assetic to manage assets and minimising JS/CSS from [The book](http://symfony.com/doc/current/cookbook/assetic/asset_management.html) and [The Cookbook](http://symfony.com/doc/current/cookbook/assetic/index.html).
 The nice thing about using assetic is that you can do compilation of [sass](http://sass-lang.com) or [less](http://lesscss.org) files on the fly.
 If you are unsure about css preprocessor, I recommend checking them out.
 At the time of writing, sass is more popular.

-The has been a lot of innovation in frontend technologies with node in recent years. [gulpjs](http://gulpjs.com) is now the industrial standard when handling task like this.
+The has been a lot of innovation in frontend technologies especially with node in recent years. [gulpjs](http://gulpjs.com) is being widely to minify js and css.

 Assuming you are using mac, make sure you have homebrew.
 If not, install it